Canada's Niko Resources says evaluating plans for India assets

 Niko owns 10 percent in the D6 Block, off the eastern coast of India.
-BP Plc (BP.L) has a 30-percent stake in the block, while the rest is owned by India's Reliance Industries Ltd (RELI.NS).
+BP Plc has a 30-percent stake in the block, while the rest is owned by India's Reliance Industries Ltd.

 The company also holds a stake in the Hazira field in western India.